dt-orders/keptn-orders-setup/AWS.md

 # AWS bastion host EC2 instance

-Below are instructions for using the AWS CLI to provison an ubuntu virtual machine on Azure to use for the cluster, keptn, and application setup.
+Below are instructions for using the AWS CLI to provision an ubuntu virtual machine on EC2 to use for the cluster, keptn, and application setup.

 # Create bastion host